 Many anglers rely far too much on the indicator dipping before lifting the rod.
 Remember, especially when there’s a greater distance between your fly and indicator that by the time your fluff moves, the fish has probably already had that fly in its mouth for quite some time.
 Sometimes it will check in its drift, sometimes it may simply slow, or even just tilt.
 If your indicator does anything but drift naturally with the flow, set that hook!

-Tip: always set your indicator as close as you can get away with to your flies as depth, flow, water clarity and fly weight allow.
+- Always set your indicator as close as you can get away with to your flies as depth, flow, water clarity and fly weight allow.
 When you need to rig it closer in clear conditions, consider a hi viz dry as a less conspicuous option to a bright hunk of yarn.

-Another tip: keep your rod tip as low as the drift allows and retrieve any line with shorter, faster strips.
+- Keep your rod tip as low as the drift allows and retrieve any line with shorter, faster strips.
 This will increase your strike time and ensure your hands are closer together, ready for that hook set than if your hands are spread wide apart at the end of a long strip.
 And keep that line beneath your trigger finger will you?

-Another, another tip: we all want that perfect slack line presentation to get our flies drifting just so.
+- We all want that perfect slack line presentation to get our flies drifting just so.
 However, remember the more slack you have outside of the rod tip, the more you need to remove before you make contact on the hook set.
 Keep your slack manageable and prepare to strike fast.
 Remove slack with a low, horizontal set of the rod tip and set the hook with a haul from the line hand.